civican/legisinfo/44-1/bills/C-61/bill_text.md

     providing support and advice to First Nations in respect of certifications related to water services on First Nation lands;

-    making recommendations to the Government of Canada, provincial, territorial and municipal governments and First Nations in relation to drinking water and wastewater, including recommendations relating to laws, regulations, policies, guidelines and the drafting of model laws; and
+    making recommendations to the Government of Canada, provincial, territorial and municipal governments and First Nations in relation to drinking water and wastewater, including recommendations relating to laws, regulations, policies, guidelines and the drafting of model laws;

+    considering matters relating to water pollution on First Nation lands and making recommendations to the federal, provincial and territorial governments and First Nations in this regard by taking into account, among other things, existing frameworks and best practices related to pollution caused by certain dangerous substances discharged into the aquatic environments on First Nation lands; and

     providing other services in relation to planning, coordination and reporting with respect to drinking water, wastewater and source water on, in and under First Nation lands.

   **(4)** The Minister must make best efforts to begin the consultations and cooperation required by subsection (1) no later than the last day of the sixth month after the month in which this section comes into force.

+  **(5)** That the corporation must provide its services in both official languages and in any Indigenous language it considers necessary.

 ### Section 40